 Action/mode of engagement Evaluation Measures Funding Source Timeframe 2.1 Work with our community to develop programs, workshops and campaigns to encourage the reduction, reuse, repair and recycling of waste.
 Develop and pilot a 'Slim Your Bin' program working closely with approximately 10 households to reduce their waste by 30%.
-This would include waste audits, workshops/guides and a video series.
-Create a quarterly social media plan.
+This would include waste audits, workshops/guides and a video series. П Create a quarterly social media plan.
 Investigate other online platforms to engage with our community.
 Create a calendar of events for the team to attend.
-Promote key national campaigns such as: Recycle Week, Plastic Free July .2 Work with schools to promote waste reduction and recycling.
+Promote key national campaigns such as: Recycle Week, Plastic Free July 2.2 Work with schools to promote waste reduction and recycling.
 Develop or engage/contract a programme for schools that compliments and builds upon existing services.
 E.g. Enviroschools and Landfill Tours Create a suite of resources available on our website for Teachers to use.

 Offer help and guidance to the Youth Environment Council to develop campaigns.
 Promote the Waste Contestable Fund to youth programs to encourage the development of waste reduction initiatives.
-2.4 Develop a Business Program to provide guidance to b esses on how to implement changes to reduce waste.
+2.4 Develop a Business Program to provide guidance to busine sses on how to implement changes to reduce waste.
 Develop a business program that works with businesses year on year to reduce their waste.
 Starting with an initial waste audit, then working with staff to identify barriers to waste reduction and creating a plan together.
-Create resources for business on simple steps to reduce waste, and a guide on how to organise a waste audit.
+Create resources for business on simple steps to reduce waste, and a guide on inspections of loads at Henderson Road and feedback from the community.
+Promote the Waste A-Z as the go to guide for disposal.
+Keep it up to date and add new items as suggested.
+Look at ways to increase awareness of the A-Z. 3.2 Establish Henderson Road Resource Recovery Ce a point of resource recovery information for residents.
+Create a dedicated space for information on waste reduction, repair and recycling.
+Upskill staff to be confident giving advice on how to sort loads to reduce waste and guide customers to offload items in different areas for recycling.
+Create short repair guides, and videos.